 (ix) the agreements in relation to the security structure, security agreement and/or credit enhancement agreement, if applicable; and

-(x) the corporate governance policies applicable pursuant to provisions Section 7.
+(x) the corporate governance policies applicable pursuant to Section 7.

 (b) The placing document must include a statement that the documentation referred to in paragraph 4.17(a)(i)–(iii) will be made available on the JSE’s website and all the documents referred to in paragraph 4.17 will be made available on the issuer’s website.